Reading is the foundation of learning, and reading comprehension skills are the gateway to learning in school and beyond.

 If your child struggles with identifying words by their sound, help them by reading short stories aloud and using flashcards that reinforce the key sounds in words.

 Each child will learn differently and what works for one child may not work for another.
-However, some popular books that are often recommended to children in the early years of learning to read include Dr Seuss novels such as, The Cat in the Hat, the Grug series, and ABC123.
+However, some popular books that are often recommended to children in the early years of learning to read include The Cat in the Hat, The Very Hungry Caterpillar, and ABC123.

 As your child gets older, you may want to explore more sophisticated literature that is geared towards older readers.
 There are many great books available that can challenge your child's reading skills and expand their knowledge of world literature.